ingridyang/Final/README.md

 Include what types of inputs/outputs/data it will use.
 You can also upload an image with a diagram showing how all those pieces are connected.

-## When your project is completed, you will then add the following sections:

 ## Timeline

-What did you do in each of the past four weeks?

 - Week 0: Write Proposal
 - Week 1: Find materials/ figure out code
 - Week 2: Put together code and materials